lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 than one process object to refer to the same data object and keep track of the number of references.
-For example, assume that we have three objects *A*, *B*, and *C* that form a portion of a visualization network as shown in **Figure4--10** .
+For example, assume that we have three objects *A*, *B*, and *C* that form a portion of a visualization network as shown in **Figure 4-10** .
 Also assume that these objects modify only part of their input data, leaving the data object that specifies *x-y-z* coordinate position unchanged.
 Then to conserve memory resources we can allow the output of each process object to